qinghaoh/qinghaoh.github.io/_posts/2020-09-23-shortest-path.markdown

 If we are only interested in a shortest path between vertices source and target, we can terminate the search if `u == target`.

-Fibonacci heap or Brodal queue offer optimal implementations for the above 3 min-priority queque operations.
+[Indexed priority queue](https://algs4.cs.princeton.edu/24pq/IndexMinPQ.java.html), Fibonacci heap or Brodal queue offer optimal implementations for the above 3 min-priority queque operations.

 Time complexity:
 \\(\Theta(|V|+|E|\log{|V|})\\)